CIS580/pipes-wildee14/README.md

 Pipe tiles by surt, and released into the public domain on [OpenGameArt.com](http://opengameart.org/content/plums)

 Game framework HTML5/CSS3/Javascirpt code was written by course instructor [Nathan Bean](http://nathanhbean.com), and also released under the [CC-A-SA 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/)
+Cursor by Amir027 and released in public domain on [OpenGameArt.com](http://opengameart.org/users/amir027) Background Music by ShadyDave in public domain on [freesound.org](freesound.org/people/ShadyDave/)